-Pine Pharmaceuticals (100 Colvin Woods Parkway #300, Tonawanda, New York) will supply the minocycline hydrochloride capsules for oral administration containing 100 mg of minocycline (NDC number 00591-5695-50, manufactured by Actavis Pharma, Inc.).
+Pine Pharmaceuticals (100 Colvin Woods Parkway #300, Tonawanda, New York) will supply the minocycline hydrochloride capsules for oral administration containing the equivalent of 100 mg of minocycline (NDC number 00591-5695-50, manufactured by Actavis Pharma, Inc.).
 Pine Pharmaceuticals will provide the pink opaque capsules to the NIH Pharmacy.

-4.7.2 Minocycline Formulation for BRC Sites
+4.7.2 Minocycline Formulation at the BRC Sites